csinva/csinva.github.io/_notes/neuro/comp_neuro.md

   - new codewords are made from existing ones
   - HD memory is a separate func
   - HD algos are transparent, incremental (on-line), scalable
-  - somewhat closer to the brain...cerebellum anatomy seems to be match HD
+    - somewhat closer to the brain...cerebellum anatomy seems to better match HD
   - HD: holistic (distributed repr.) is robust